LiveAsynchronousVisualizedArchitecture/lava/README.md

   -  As program size increases, iteration increases due to re-compilation time, linking time, and the time to re-run the program to test
   -  Modularity often breaks down due to data dependencies at run time and source dependencies at compile time
   -  Separating inputs, outputs and interactions into asynchronous components is often error prone and/or requires significant planning
-  -  Debugging often requires a slow process of examining tiny amounts of data at various execution points to find where a problem happens before it can become clear how it happens.
+  -  Debugging often requires a slow process of examining tiny amounts of data at various execution points to find where a problem happens before it can become clear how it happens
+  -  Debugging often means using an entirely different build that is significantly slower, instead of isolating the speed hit to a small piece of the program

 ### How LAVA Confronts These Problems